Comparison of Islamic and Jewish dietary laws

 There are some noteworthy similarities between Jewish dietary laws and Islamic dietary laws.
 Both are meticulously descriptive and have like-minded concepts, but there are also several differences.
 In Judaism, dietary guidelines are primarily extracted from the Torah and the Talmud.
 In Islam, dietary guidelines are primarily extracted from the Quran and Muhammad's lifestyle.

 Permissible foods and drinks are classified as kosher in Judaism and as halal in Islam, while non-permissible foods and drinks are classified as treyf in Judaism and as haram in Islam.
 Many Muslims consider kosher products to also be halal, with the exception of alcoholic beverages, which are forbidden in Islam.
 Religiously observant Jews, however, cannot consume anything that is not explicitly kosher.

-The two religions have a particular slaughter method (shechita in Judaism and dhabiha in Islam) that requires the animal to be sacrificed in the name of God and killed in a way that drains blood, which is not permitted for consumption.
+The two religions have a particular slaughter method (shechita in Judaism and dhabihah in Islam) that requires the animal to be sacrificed in the name of God and killed in a way that drains blood, which is not permitted for consumption.
 If these guidelines are not followed, the animal's meat is rendered treyf or haram.
 Jews and Muslims are also prohibited from consuming an animal that was slaughtered by a non-believer (though some Muslims may exempt "People of the Book") or without due attribution to God.
 Additionally, the meat and by-products of certain animals—those that are designated as ritually unclean, such as pigs and predators—cannot be made kosher or halal at all.

 In addition to kosher animals, Islam permits consuming some animals that are not permissible in Judaism, such as camels.
 With regard to seafood, guidelines differ between Sunni Islam and Shia Islam, with the latter being more on par with Jewish restrictions than the former.
 Islam also does not share the Jewish taboo on mixing dairy and meat.
 Both religions forbid the consumption of all insects except for the locust, which can qualify as kosher and halal.